The M.B.A. Curriculum

 Incomplete Course Work

 Students are expected to complete all assignments by the deadlines established by the instructor.
 Marks of Incomplete are rarely approved, and only in cases where incapacitating illness or serious family emergency prevents the student from completing class work on time.
 A student who anticipates a problem should contact the assistant dean before the last day of class.
 If the assistant dean approves an Incomplete, the mark must be converted to a grade no later than sixty days after the date on which grades for the term are due.
-If no grade has been received by that date, a grade of Fail will be recorded.
+If no grade has been received by that date, a grade of Fail will be recorded unless an extension is granted by the assistant dean.

 HH: High Honors.
 Up to top 10 percent of class.
 Reported on transcript.